 International comparison Building and energy.
 Transparent walls with high thermal performance in Northern Europe.
 CSTB, Prebat, ADEME, PUCA

-Summary document on the research and development underway on the opening and window to improve their thermal or acoustic performance.
-(U National and Local Context
+Summary document on the research and development in progress on the opening and window in order to improve their thermal or acoustic performance.
+(U <1 W / m².K) National and Local Context

 - a harsh climate and a long cold season

-- a strong energy dependence on foreign countries (with the possible exception of Norway, which has nevertheless developed a program of buildings with low energy consumption: the Smart Energy Efficient Building project - SmartBygg)
+- a strong energy dependence vis-à-vis foreign countries (with the possible exception of Norway which has nevertheless developed a program of low energy consumption buildings: the Smart Energy Efficient Building project - SmartBygg)

 - a high cost of providing energy (transport, distribution networks)